 Dot must have JUST gotten impregnated at the time of the accident as usually kittens can be spotted around the 2 month mark

-Once Dot was stable, she was off to another foster mom, Donna.
+Once sweet senior cat Dot was stable, she was off to another foster mom, Donna.

 She remained with Donna for the next 2 months.

-It was here that Donna realized Dot was getting a bit “plump” around the mid-section.
+And then Donna realized her senior cat was getting a bit “plump” around the mid-section.
 This could have been from eating better now and being sedentary while healing.

-A cat gestation period is about 63-65 day.
+A cats gestation period is about 63-65 days.
 After 7 weeks of being in foster care on bed rest, she wasn’t too far off from going into labor.

 Due to her age and pelvis injury, they knew she was going to be a high-risk pregnancy.

-So another experienced fosterer, Sandra Elizabeth, stepped in as her specialty is pregnant cats.
+Another experienced fosterer, Sandra Elizabeth, stepped in to help.
+Fortunately, her specialty is pregnant cats.

 “When Dot first came to me, after we found out she was pregnant, she was so afraid!
 She tried everything she could to make herself seem scary; she hissed, she spit, and she tried to swipe at me every chance she could to keep me away!”